rmsrosa/random_notes/docs/src/bayesian/mortality_tables.md

 scatter!(plt, x, mx, label="data")
 ```

 Notice how the function with the means of the parameters is again outside the quantiles, which is based on the function values of the parameter samples.
-Let's check the ensemble with the first one thousand parameters values:
+Let's check the last portion of the ensemble:

 ```@example mortality
 plt = plot(yscale=:log10, title="Force of mortality", titlefont=10, xlabel="age", ylabel="force of mortality", legend=nothing)
 plot!(plt, x, m_hp, label="Bayesian fitted line", color=2)
-for p in eachrow(view(chain_hp.value.data, 1:1_000, 1:9, 1))
+for p in eachrow(view(chain_hp.value.data, 4500:5000, 1:9, 1))
-    plot!(plt, x, x -> heligman_pollard(x, p), alpha=0.01, color=2, label=false)
+    plot!(plt, x, x -> heligman_pollard(x, p), alpha=0.1, color=2, label=false)
 end
 scatter!(plt, x, mx, color=1)
 ```